-There was evidence of breeding spanning between late summer and winter of 2023, with a peak of births appearing to occur during autumn given the frequent sightings of mothers with dependent young in nest boxes during winter.
+There was evidence of breeding spanning between late summer and winter this year, which appeared to peak during the winter months.
 Pygmy-possums were observed actively building nests (bringing fresh leaves into nest boxes) frequently during summer, and pygmy-possums with multiple young were observed occupying nest boxes installed in reserves to the north of the LGA (Warrimoo and Cowan Creek Reserve) and to the east (St Ives Green Tip, McIntosh Park, Acron Oval, and Surgeon White Reserve).

 One nest box located in Ku-ring-gai Wildflower Garden was also found to be occupied by a nesting Brown antechinus (Antechinus stuartii), with one adult and multiple young found nesting in December 2023.
-This species is known to have similar den preferences to the EPP and naturally may compete with EPP for nesting sites.
+This species is known to have similar den preferences to the EPP and naturally may compete with EPP for nesting sites6.
 Antechinus were frequently detected on remote cameras either occupying nest boxes for short periods or feeding on banksia species.